mysteryven/tryup/README.md

 # tryup

-Build a ESM bundler from scratch without any dependencies !
+Try to build a ESM bundler from scratch without any dependencies !

 - [ ] AST Parser
     - [x] Variable Statement